gmc-code/PC-microbit-micropython/docs/introduction/Mu_editor.rst

 | Mu editor is the simplest choice of windows apps to use when programming the microbit with micropython.
 | However, it can lag behind the latest version of micropython.
-| For some features it may be better to use the online simulator at https://python.microbit.org/v/3.
+| For more recent features it may be better to use the online simulator at https://python.microbit.org/v/3.
 This uses the latest micropython for the latest version of the microbit.

 ----